AbdallaMohamed55/Recursion-in-C-/README.md

 # Theory

-Recursion is a process in which a function calls itself directly or indirectly until a base condition is met.
+Recursion is a programming technique in which a function calls itself either directly or indirectly to solve a problem.
+A recursive function solves a small part of the problem in each call and relies on the result of the subsequent recursive call to complete the solution.

-  * Base case: Stops recursion.

-  * Recursive case: Function calls itself with smaller input.
-  Examples include factorial calculation, Fibonacci series, reversing numbers, etc.
+Every recursive function has two essential components:

+1. Base Case: A terminating condition that stops the recursion and prevents infinite function calls.

+2. Recursive Case: The part of the function where it calls itself with a reduced or simpler version of the original problem.

+In C++, recursion is commonly used in problems like factorial calculation, Fibonacci series, Tower of Hanoi, searching, and sorting algorithms (like quicksort and mergesort).

+Advantages of recursion:

+  * Simplifies complex problems.

+  * Provides cleaner and shorter code.

+Disadvantages of recursion:

+  * May consume more memory due to repeated function calls.

+  * Can be slower compared to iterative solutions in some cases.

 # Procedure